giantswarm/docs/src/content/tutorials/access-management/configure-dex-in-your-cluster/index.md

   name: ... # Name of the property inside the secret
 ```

-It is also possible to disable retrieving certificates from the cert-manager and supply custom certificates to Dex directly.
-They can be configured in the `ingress` section of the `Secret` or `ConfigMap` with the configuration values for the Dex app:
+It's also possible to disable retrieving certificates from the cert-manager and supply custom certificates to `Dex` directly.
+They can be configured in the `ingress` section of the `Secret` or `ConfigMap` with the configuration values for the `Dex` app:

 ```yaml
 ingress: